How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Caffeine is a diuretic.

-Diuretic means it’ll send you to the bathroom to do number one more often, (caffeine makes you go number two too, that’s another subject).
+Diuretic means it’ll send you to the bathroom to do number one, (caffeine makes you go number two too, but that’s another subject).

-Urinating more frequently has the potential for dehydration if you fail to implement proper measures.
+Urinating more frequently can cause dehydration if you fail to implement proper measures.

-Your water intake must go up along with caffeine intake or your muscle fullness will be out the door like Jazzy Jeff.
-This includes energy drinks, pre workout, coffee, soda, tea, and so on.
+Your water intake must go up along with caffeine intake or your muscle fullness will be out the door Jazzy Jeff style.
+This includes energy drinks, pre workout, coffee, soda, tea, and more.

 Result: Flat or spilled